Share On

 Ensure that the cavy’s nails are a reasonable length, trimming them as needed (usually at least every 6 weeks).
 Cavies have four nails on their front feet and three on their back, though some individuals may be polydactyl.
 Trimming a cavy’s nails is very similar to trimming a cat’s or dog’s nails.
 Like cats and dogs, cavies also have a sensitive area made of soft tissue in the center of their nail known as the quick.
 Cutting the quick by accident can be painful, bloody, and understandably stressful to the individual, so it’s important to be very mindful about how much you trim.
 In cavies with dark nails, the quick may be more difficult to identify, but shining a light underneath the nail can help illuminate the quick.

 If you accidentally draw blood, you can use a styptic pencil, styptic powder (such as Quick Stop), or cornstarch to stop the bleeding.
 Lacking these tools, you can also use a piece of toilet paper or cotton ball as if you’d nicked yourself shaving!
-If the bleeding doesn’t stop, you can use the tip of your finger to apply pressure for up to a minute, repeating until any bleeding ends.
+If the bleeding doesn’t stop, you can use the tip of your finger to apply pressure for up to a minute, repeating until any bleeding stops.

 Check Their Legs And Joints